ragsns/javaone-cloudfoundry-hol/ex4/README.md

 TIP:  Use 'cf marketplace -s SERVICE' to view descriptions of individual plans of a given service.
 ```

 We pick a RabbitMQ service to connect with the application as below.
-It is strongly recommended that you provide an unique name for the service.

 ```
 cf create-service rabbitmq 100 rabbitmq